armandosunny/EcoNicheS/README.md

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/d2bb018a-1461-4a5a-9a62-4618b5c7cb26)

 Despite the above, the main result appears as a legend in the main panel of our EcoNicheS tab, as can be seen in the image below.
 This implies that a new database was obtained, which is stored in the working directory indicated at the beginning.
-Before running the analysis, the name of the generated database can and should be modified by always maintaining the .csv extension, in this way we ensure that its creation and saving are being carried out correctly.
+Before running the analysis, the name of the generated database can and must be modified from default name by always maintaining the .csv extension, in this way we ensure that its creation and saving are being carried out correctly.

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/a4415556-a480-4837-9790-63f939e823ad)